Local correlation entropy: Introduction

-The correlation entropy, introduced by Takens in \cite{takens1983invariants}, is a quantitative measure based on correlation sums / integrals.
+The correlation entropy, introduced by Takens \cite{takens1983invariants}, is a quantitative characteristic based on correlation sums / integrals.
 To define it, in (\ref{EQ:intro-corsum(m=1)}) and (\ref{EQ:intro-corint(m=1)}) replace the metric $\varrho$ by Bowen's one

 The obtained quantities are the correlation sum $C_m^f(x,n,\eps)$ and the correlation integral $\ccc_m^f(\mu,\eps)$ corresponding to the trajectory of $x$ embedded to $X^m$.
-The \emph{upper and lower correlation entropy of an $f$-invariant measure $\mu$} \cite[p.~361]{broer2010handbook} measures exponential decay rate of correlation integrals as $m$ grows to infinity
+The \emph{upper} and \emph{lower correlation entropies of an $f$-invariant measure $\mu$} \cite[p.~361]{broer2010handbook} quantify exponential decay rate of correlation integrals as $m$ grows to infinity